-- · any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.
+- any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.

-Because there is no direct or indirect controlling authority on the issue relating to partnership interests, tax counsel is not able to render an opinion regarding the tax treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners for tax purposes and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their common units.
-The IRS has previously announced that it is studying issues relating to the tax treatment of short sales of partnership interests.
-Please also read "-Disposition of Units-Recognition of Gain or Loss".
+Because there is no direct or indirect controlling authority on the issue relating to partnership interests, tax counsel has not rendered an opinion regarding the tax treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners for tax purposes and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their common units.
+Please also read "-Disposition of Common Units-Recognition of Gain or Loss".